-Selecting a school for an autistic child, especially one who is not high-functioning, is a heavy responsibility.
-The decision may have a profound and long-lasting impact on the child’s life and family.
-Because autism is so heart-rending, parents are often willing to try and do just about anything to help their autistic child.
+Selecting a school for an autistic child, especially a child who requires intensive therapies, is a weighty responsibility.
+The decision may have a profound and lasting impact on the child’s life and family.
+Because autism can pose such severe challenges to families, parents are often willing to try and do just about anything to help their autistic child.
 Taking a second mortgage, selling one’s house, and relocating are not uncommon.

 Not so with this article.
-The decisions struggling parents of autistic children make in response to this article may be life changing, for good or ill.
+The decisions that struggling parents of autistic children make in response to this article may be life-changing, for good or ill.
 We have therefore tried to be scrupulously accurate in the information provided here.
 Moreover, we did not feel it appropriate to rank schools for children with autism, as though these schools admit a straight linear ordering and that parents of autistic children should vie to get their children into the “top schools.”
-There is too much sorrow connected with this disability to play such games.
+There is too much at stake with this disability to play such games.

 So, as you read this article, please do not take it as the final word.
 We recognize that school recommendations by parents with autistic children can be very useful.
 We therefore encourage parents to talk to as many other parents as they can about schools they are considering.
 We also encourage them to talk with special education advocates and attorneys, who are good sources of information regarding which school districts to seek and which to avoid.

 From Special Ed to Schools Specifically Targeting Autism